-One study assessed the affects of iPad use before bed; the results suggest a decrease in melatonin up to 50%.
+One study assessed the effects of iPad use before bed; the results suggest a decrease in melatonin up to 50%.
 Screen time before bed also reduces REM sleep, and the reports these effects may last up to 2-3 days.

 Since darkness is the driving factor of melatonin production, all forms of light will have a negative effect on the production.
 Natural light, LED light, and artificial blue light are the most inhibitory of melatonin production, whereas warm red or yellow light bulbs would be the least inhibitory.

 Many companies are beginning to sell glasses that block blue light to counter its melatonin-inhibiting effects.
 Additionally, most newer monitors and updated operating systems have blue light filtering embedded.

 These blue light filers are only important for nighttime hours.
 For example, wearing filtered glasses or using blue light screen filters are not necessary when the sun is still out.
 Blue light filter applications and operating systems often have an option to schedule the filter on and off with day time and nighttime hours.